Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2022 shows Wembley - West Leederville - Glendalough had a median income among taxpayers of $68,923 and an average of $108,037.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Wembley - West Leederville - Glendalough SA2 had a median income among taxpayers of $68,923 and an average of $108,037.
 Nationally, these figures are exceptionally high compared to Greater Perth's median of $58,380 and average of $78,020.
-Based on Wage Price Index growth of 14.2% since financial year ending June 2022, estimated current incomes as of September 2025 would be approximately $78,710 (median) and $123,378 (average).
-According to Census 2021 income data, individual earnings in the suburb stand out at the 83rd percentile nationally ($1,055 weekly).
-Income analysis reveals that 28.4% of residents earn between $1,500 and $2,999 weekly (6,107 residents), mirroring the metropolitan region where 32.0% fall into this bracket.
-A substantial proportion of high earners (32.9%) have incomes above $3,000 per week, indicating strong economic capacity throughout the suburb.
-After housing costs, 86.0% of income remains for other expenses.
-The suburb's SEIFA income ranking places it in the 8th decile.
+As of September 2025, estimates based on Wage Price Index growth of 14.2% would be approximately $78,710 (median) and $123,378 (average).
+According to Census 2021 income data, individual earnings in this suburb stand at the 83rd percentile nationally ($1,055 weekly).
+The largest income segment comprises 28.4% earning between $1,500 and $2,999 weekly (6,107 residents), similar to the metropolitan region where 32.0% fall into this bracket.
+A substantial proportion of high earners, 32.9%, have incomes above $3,000 per week, indicating strong economic capacity in the area.
+After housing costs, 86.0% of income remains for other expenses, and the suburb's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income